polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     > **Note**: You might need to wait a few minutes before the operational state is identified.

-1. Switch to the lab computer, in the Azure portal and, in the SSH session to s03-db-0 in Cloud Shell, start the pacemaker service by running the following:
+1. Switch to the lab computer, in the Azure portal and, in the SSH session in Cloud Shell, start the pacemaker service by running the following:

     ```
     sudo service pacemaker start